decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 4.  `build.json`: The file with the instructions to build the scene.
 5.  `tsconfig.json`: Typescript configuration file.

-The `dcl start` command also prompts you to enter some descriptive metadata, these datais are stored in the [scene.json](https://github.com/decentraland/proposals/blob/master/dsp/0020.mediawiki) manifest file for the scene.
+The `dcl init` command also prompts you to enter some descriptive metadata, these datais are stored in the [scene.json](https://github.com/decentraland/proposals/blob/master/dsp/0020.mediawiki) manifest file for the scene.
 All of this metadata is optional for building a scene locally, except for scene type.

-> If you run `dcl start` in a folder containing other Decentraland projects, any existing files with duplicate names will be overwritten with the new, initialized project files.
+> If you run `dcl init` in a folder containing other Decentraland projects, any existing files with duplicate names will be overwritten with the new, initialized project files.

 #### scene.tsx